aabbas02/ksparse-and-rlocal/README.md

 # Alternating minimization algorithm for unlabeled sensing and linked linear regression
-This repository contains the MATLAB implementation of the alternating minimization algorithm proposed in the [Alternating Minimization algorithm for unlabeled sensing and linked linear regression](https://arxiv.org/pdf/2211.07621).
+This repository contains the MATLAB implementation of the alternating minimization algorithm proposed in the work [Alternating Minimization algorithm for unlabeled sensing and linked linear regression](https://arxiv.org/pdf/2211.07621).

 DOI: https://doi.org/10.1016/j.sigpro.2025.109927